summary

 AI Summary

-This bill aims to enhance Hawaii's film, television, and digital media production industry by modernizing tax credits and general excise tax (GET) treatment.
-The bill increases the income tax credit for qualified film productions from 22% to 27% depending on the county's population, and adds an additional 5% credit for productions using qualified production facilities within the state.
-It defines a "qualified production facility" as a newly constructed facility located on at least 10 acres of government-leased or purchased land, with a minimum construction cost of $100 million.
-The bill also restores the manufacturing GET rate of 0.5% for production activities, which was previously increased to 4%, to help reduce production costs.
-Additionally, the bill creates a GET exemption for motion picture project employers for amounts disbursed for employee wages, salaries, payroll taxes, insurance premiums, and benefits, including payments to loan-out companies.
-These changes are intended to create a more favorable economic environment for film and media production, support local workforce development, and encourage private investment in production infrastructure in Hawaii, with most provisions taking effect in 2025 and 2026.
+This bill aims to enhance Hawaii's film and digital media production industry by modifying tax credits and general excise tax (GET) treatment for film productions.
+The bill increases the income tax credit for qualified film productions, offering 22% for productions in counties with over 700,000 people and 27% for smaller counties, with an additional 5% credit for productions using qualified production facilities within the state.
+It introduces a new definition for "qualified production facilities" that requires the facility to be constructed after 2024, located on at least 10 acres of leased or purchased government land, and cost a minimum of $100 million to design and construct.
+The bill also restores the manufacturing GET rate of 0.5% for production activities, which was previously increased to 4%, and creates a GET exemption for motion picture project employers for amounts disbursed for employee wages, benefits, and payments to loan-out companies.
+These changes are intended to create a more favorable economic climate for film production, support local workforce development, and encourage private investment in film production infrastructure in Hawaii, with provisions applying to taxable years beginning after December 31, 2024.

 Committee Categories